huyhua/openweathermap-test/README.md

 Repo is run using git workflows on every commit.

+A list of manual test cases can be found (here)[Manual Test Cases.md]

 ## Prerequisites
 - Node is installed [Guide](https://nodejs.org/en/download/package-manager/)
 - All packages installed using `npm i`